Functorial Data Migration: Introduction

 \subsection{Categorical normal form}

 A database schema may contain hundreds of tables and foreign keys.
 Each foreign key links one table to another, and each sequence of foreign keys $T_1\to T_2\to \cdots\to T_n$ results in a function $f$ from the set of records in $T_1$ to the set of records in $T_n$.
 It is common that two different foreign key paths, both connecting table $T_1$ to table $T_n$, may exist; and they may or may not define the same mapping on the level of records.
-For example, a ``landline" phone is assigned a phone number whose area code corresponds to the region in which the phone is located.
-Thus we have two paths $P\to R$: and the data architect for this schema knows whether or not these two paths should always produce the same mapping.
-In (\ref{dia:phone}), the two paths do produce the same mapping, but note that if landlinePhone was replaced with mobilePhone, they would not produce the same mapping!
-Thus we have the notion of {\em path equivalence relation}, which provides a crucial constraint.
+For example, an operational ``landline" phone is assigned a phone number whose area code corresponds to the region in which the physical phone is located.
+Thus we have two paths $OLP\to R$: and the data architect for this schema knows whether or not these two paths should always produce the same mapping.
+In (\ref{dia:phone paths}), the two paths $OLP\to R$ do produce the same mapping, and the $\simeq$ sign is intended to record that fact.
+For contrast, if we replace operationalLandlinePhone with operationalMobilePhone (OMP), the two paths $OMP\to R$ would not produce the same mapping, because a cellphone need not be currently located in the region indicated by its area code.
+Thus we would get a similar but different diagram,

+We are emphasizing here that the notion of {\em path equivalence} is an important and naturally-arising integrity constraint, which provides a crucial clue into the intended semantics of the schema.
 Its enforcement is often left to the application layer, but it should actually be included as part of the schema (\cite{JD}).
 Including path equivalence information in the database schema has three main advantages: \begin{itemize}\item it permits the inclusion of ``hot" query columns without redundancy, \item it provides an important check for creating schema mappings, and \item it promotes healthy schema evolution.\end{itemize}

 A {\em category} (in the mathematical sense) is roughly a graph with one additional bit of expressive power: the ability to declare two paths equivalent.
-We now have the desired connection between database schemas and categories: Tables in a schema are specified by vertices (or as we have drawn them in Diagram (\ref{dia:phone paths}), by boxes); columns are specified by arrows; and functional equivalence of foreign key paths are specified by (the category-theoretic notion of) path equivalence.
+We now have the desired connection between database schemas and categories: Tables in a schema are specified by vertices (or as we have drawn them in Diagram (\ref{dia:phone paths}), by boxes); columns are specified by arrows; and functional equivalence of foreign key paths are specified by the category-theoretic notion of path equivalence (indicated by the $\simeq$ symbol).
 The categorical definition of schema will be presented rigorously in Section \ref{sec:definitions}.

 The above collection of ideas leads us to the following normal form for databases.

 \begin{definition} A database is in {\em categorical normal form} if \begin{itemize} \item every table $t$ has a single primary key column $\text{ID}_t$, chosen at the outset.
 The cells in this column are called the {\em row-ids} of $t$; \item for every column $c$ of a table $t$, there exists some {\em target table} $t'$ such that the value in each cell of column $c$ refers to some row-id of $t'$.
 We denote this relationship by \item in particular, if some column $d$ of $t$ consists of ``pure data" (such as strings or integers), then its target table $t'$ is simply a 1-column table (i.e. a controlled vocabulary, containing at least the active domain of column $d$), and we still write $d\taking t\to t'$; and \item when there are two paths $p,q$ through the database from table $t$ to table $u$ (denoted $p\taking t\to u,\;q\taking t\to u$) and it is known to the schema designer that $p$ and $q$ should correspond to the same mapping of row-ids, then this path equivalence must be declared as part of the schema.
 We denote this path equivalence by \end{itemize}